ng-docs/angular-cn/aio/content/guide/route-animations.md

 </div>

-Make the animation definition available in your application by adding the reusable animation \(`slideInAnimation`\) to the `animations` metadata of the `AppComponent`.
+Make the animation definition available in your application by adding the reusable animation (`slideInAnimation`) to the `animations` metadata of the `AppComponent`.

 <code-example header="src/app/app.component.ts" path="animations/src/app/app.component.ts" region="define"></code-example>

-So, let's break down the animation definition and see more closely what it does&hellip;
+So, let's break down the animation definition and see more closely what it does…

 ### Styling the host and child components